x

 All types of hyaluronic acid fillers can be completely dissolved and removed within 24 hours by the injection of an enzyme.

-Does Juvederm Ultra Work Instantly?
+Does Juvederm Work Instantly?

 Juvederm works instantly to lift wrinkles, depressions, and scars, and to restore the volume lost during the aging process.

-How Long Does Juvederm Ultra Last?
+How Long Does Juvederm Last?

 The duration of Juvederm varies for each patient and procedure.
 There are three general rules with Juvederm: